 While the ALKS vehicle is not at standstill, the system shall adapt the speed to adjust the distance to a vehicle in front in the same lane to be equal or greater than the minimum following distance.

-In case the minimum time gap cannot not be respected temporally because of other road users (e.g. vehicle is cutting in, decelerating lead vehicle, etc.), the vehicle shall reduce its speed without any harsh braking unless an emergency manoeuvre would become necessary.
+In case the minimum time gap cannot not be respected temporally because of other road users (e.g. vehicle is cutting in, decelerating lead vehicle with a deceleration up to [2] m/s², etc.), the vehicle shall reduce its speed without exceeding a deceleration of [4] m/s² unless an emergency manoeuvre would become necessary.
 The system shall readjust the minimum following distance at the next available opportunity.

 The minimum following distance shall be calculated using the formula: